DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **IPv6**

 IPv6 is very different from the IPv4.
-The most important difference is IP address.
-IPv6 address have size of 128 bits.
-Also IP address have a more strict structure.
-The second important difference is simplified structure of IP packet.
+In addition to increasing the size of the IP address, IPv6 greatly optimizes the most of mechanisms that will be reviewed below.
+At firstly, look at IPv6 packet structure:

 ![ipv6](/home/leschev/Projects/network-cheat-sheets/images/protocols-standards-and-mechanisms/network-layer/ip/ipv6.png)